gabors-data-analysis/gabors-data-analysis.github.io/_pages/additional-reading.md

 On the partial dependence plots, you may check out both a very useful review of [ R's pdp package](https://bgreenwell.github.io/pdp/articles/pdp.html) as well as Christoph Molnar's [Interpretable ML book](https://christophm.github.io/interpretable-ml-book/pdp.html).

+On similar house prediction project, Julia Silge does a super nice job hoing through steps, showing graphs.
+Making great use of text.
+Boosted trees.
+Tidymodels and more.
+Check out her post and video: [Predict housing prices in Austin TX with tidymodels and xgboost](https://juliasilge.com/blog/austin-housing/)

 ## Part IV

 ### Chapter 19